CANADA STOCKS-TSX surges on commodity price gains, Italy hopes

 By Jon Cook

-Global stocks were buoyed by the Italian senate's vote in favor of a package of austerity measures that were demanded by the European Union in the face of Italy's severe debt problems.
-The package must still be passed by Italy's lower house, leaving a degree of investor nervousness.
+Global stocks were buoyed by the Italian senate's clearing of a package of austerity measures that were demanded by the European Union in the face of Italy's severe debt issues.
+The budget still has to be cleared by Italy's lower house, leaving a degree of nervousness on behalf of investors.
 [MKTS/GLOB]

-"Commodity prices look like they have some bounce to them," said Paul Taylor, chief investment officer at BMO Harris Investment Management Inc.

-"If we get by the euro zone issues again, the economic indicators are inconsistent with an outright global economic recession, so that's not a bad backdrop for what we produce in abundance here in Canada," Taylor said.

-The index's heavily weighted materials sector, home to base-metal and gold miners, surged more than 2.5 percent, nearly erasing Thursday's losses.
+The heavily-weighted materials sector, home to base metal and gold miners, surged more than 2.5 percent, nearly erasing the previous day's losses and leading the broader market higher.

 Barrick Gold Corp (ABX.TO) led the sector, rising 2.9